Bionif92/Cursos-de-Programacion/React/React.md

 const { data, isPending, isError, error } = useQuery({
     queryKey: ['events'],
     queryFn: fetchEvents,
-    staleTime: 5000 // 5 sec until making a refresh of data, if less than that, don do it });
+    staleTime: 5000 // 5 sec until making a refresh of data, if less than that, don do it, default 0
+    gcTime: // time of the cache stored, default 5 min });

 ````